ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 # I-JSON in EXTRA-TEXT Field {#name-spec}

-DNS servers that are compliant with this specification send I-JSON data in the EXTRA-TEXT field {{!RFC8914}} using the Internet JSON (I-JSON) message format {{!RFC7493}}.
+DNS servers that are compliant with this specification and have received an indication that the client also supports this specification as per {{client-request}} send I-JSON data in the EXTRA-TEXT field {{!RFC8914}} using the Internet JSON (I-JSON) message format {{!RFC7493}}.

 > Note that {{!RFC7493}} was based on {{!RFC7159}}, but {{!RFC7159}} was replaced by {{?RFC8259}}.